Wabinab/Xenoblade-Chronicles-3-The-Book/some_terms.md

 - snuggled: to move yourself into a warm and comfortable position, esp. one in which your body is against another person or covered by something.
 - caboose: a small railway carriage, usually at the back of a train.
 - gravlax: thin pieces of salmon that've been dried with salt and herbs.
-- flaunt: to show/make obvious something you're proud in order to get admiration.
 - versatility/versatile: able to change easily or to be used for different purposes
 - vehement: expressing strong feelings, or shown by strong feelings or great energy or force.
 - formicine: _Formicinae_, a group of ants under genus _Formica_.